datacarpentry/r-socialsci/episodes/01-R basics.md

 The `=` symbol can also be used in place of `<-`.

-If you type the above two lines in at the console or run them (one at a time) from a script, you will just recieve the standard `>` prompt as a response.
+If you type the above two lines in at the console or run them (one at a time) from a script, you will just receive the standard `>` prompt as a response.

 If you want to know what the value of a variable is, you can just type the name of the variable.